bullet-train-co/showcase/README.md

 ![](/readme/example.png?raw=true "Showcase showing a button component")

+## Automatic smokescreen testing for Showcase samples

+Run `bin/rails showcase:install:smokescreen_test` to have a smokescreen test installed, which will automatically render every Showcase you've defined and assert they respond with `200 OK`.

 ## View examples

 Clone the repository, run `bundle install`, then run `bin/rails server`, visit localhost:3000 in your browser.